munificent/craftinginterpreters/book/calls-and-functions.md

 function being called.
 That slot isn't used right now, but will be when we get to methods.

-Before we move on, let's add the new instruction to our disassembler:
+Before we move on, let's add the new instruction to our disassembler.

 ^code disassemble-call (1 before, 1 after)

 And one more quick side trip.
-Now that we have a handy function for initiating a CallFrame, we may as well use it to set up the first frame for executing the top level code:
+Now that we have a handy function for initiating a CallFrame, we may as well use it to set up the first frame for executing the top level code.

 ^code interpret (2 before, 2 after)